DIANet: Dense-and-Implicit Attention Network: Introduction

 \section{Introduction}

-Attention, a cognitive process that selectively focuses on a small part of information while neglects other perceivable information~\cite{anderson2005cognitive}, has been used to effectively ease neural networks from learning large information contexts from images~\cite{Xu:2015:SAT:3045118.3045336,luong2015effective}, sentences~\cite{vaswani2017attention,britz2017massive,cheng2016long} and videos~\cite{miech2017learnable}.
-Especially in computer vision, DNNs incorporated with special operators that mimic the attention mechanism can process informative regions in an image efficiently.
-Empirical results in ~\cite{mnih2014recurrent,bahdanau2014neural,Xu:2015:SAT:3045118.3045336,newell2016stacked,vaswani2017attention,anderson2018bottom} have demonstrated the visual representations improvement of DNNs by these special attention operators~\cite{hu2018gather}.
-Recently, attention operators are modularized and stacked into popular networks as attention modules~\cite{he2016deep,huang2017densely} for further performance improvement.
-The design of these modules may be task-dependent~\cite{hu2018squeeze,woo2018cbam,park2018bam,wang2018non,hu2018gather,li2019selective,cao2019GCNet}.
+Attention, a cognitive process that selectively focuses on a small part of information while neglects other perceivable information~\cite{anderson2005cognitive}, has been used to effectively ease neural networks from learning large information contexts from sentences~\cite{vaswani2017attention,britz2017massive,cheng2016long}, images~\cite{Xu:2015:SAT:3045118.3045336,luong2015effective} and videos~\cite{miech2017learnable}.
+Especially in computer vision, deep neural networks~(DNNs) incorporated with special operators that mimic the attention mechanism can process informative regions in an image efficiently.
+These operators are modularized and plugged into networks as attention modules~\cite{hu2018squeeze,woo2018cbam,park2018bam,wang2018non,hu2018gather,cao2019GCNet}.

-In previous works, attention-modules are used individually in each layer throughout DNNs.
-Even a tiny add-in module with a small number of parameters per layer will primarily increase the total number of parameters as the network depth increases.
-Besides, the potential network redundancy can also hinder the learning capability of DNNs ~\cite{huang2017densely,wang2018mixed}.
-Therefore, it is crucial to design efficient attention modules that can maintain reasonable parameter cost and avoid feature redundancy to improve the performance of DNNs.
+Previous works lay emphasis on designing a new attention module and individually plug them into networks.
+Generally, the attention module can be divided into three parts: extraction, processing and recalibration.
+First, the added plug-in module extracts internal features of a network which can be squeezed channel-wise information~\cite{hu2018squeeze,li2019selective} or spatial information~\cite{wang2018non,woo2018cbam,park2018bam}.
+Next, the module processes the extraction and generates a mask to measure the importance of the features via fully connected layer~\cite{hu2018squeeze}, convolution layer~\cite{wang2018non}.
+Last, the mask is applied to recalibrate the features.
+Previous works focus on designing effective ways to process the extracted features.
+There is one obvious common ground where the attention modules are individually plugged into each layer throughout DNNs~\cite{hu2018squeeze,woo2018cbam,park2018bam,wang2018non}.

+\textbf{Our Framework.} Differently, we proposes a novel-and-simple framework that shares an attention module throughout different network layers to encourage the integration of layer-wise information and this parameter-sharing module is referred as Dense-and-Implicit-Attention (DIA) unit.
+The structure and computation flow of a DIA unit is visualized in Figure~\ref{DIA unit framework}.
+There are also three parts: extraction~({ {\textcircled{ {1}}}}), processing~({ {\textcircled{ {2}}}}) and recalibration~({ {\textcircled{ {3}}}}) in the DIA unit.
+The { {\textcircled{ {2}}}} is the main module in the DIA unit to model network attention and is the key innovation of the proposed method where the parameters of the attention module is shared.